LED lighting project

 At present solar powered units on the columns are generally not suitable, but the situation may change as technology develops.

-The Council will be extending the existing central control and management system so that most of the county’s street lights can be controlled remotely.
+We will be extending the existing central control and management system so that most of the county's street lights can be controlled remotely.
 This will allow some alterations to the lighting to be made in response to changing circumstances.